DRUNK01/DFCloner/README.md

 # DFCloner
-A Facebool File Cloner and File Maker tool
+A Facebook File Cloner and File Maker tool

 ## Commands